dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ### Window context

+Native embedding can be performed in an window context, where the native app has knowledge of the parent window.
 In some scenarios, .NET MAUI views require access to a window to work correctly.
 For example, adaptive triggers require access to a view's window, and if there is no window they don't work.

-The `ToPlatformEmbedded` extension method has an overload that adds a .NET MAUI view to an embedded window.
-This ensures that window-related APIs will work correctly, as well as tooling such as hot reload.
+With this approach, native embedding initialization can be performed by:

-> [!WARNING]
+- Creating a <xref:Microsoft.Maui.Hosting.MauiApp> object.
-> When the `ToPlatformEmbedded` extension method is called with a <xref:Microsoft.Maui.MauiContext> object that's scoped to the <xref:Microsoft.Maui.Hosting.MauiApp> object, an embedded window will be created for each invocation.
-Therefore, if you have three embedded views you'll also have three native windows in your app.
+- Creating a <xref:Microsoft.Maui.MauiContext> object with the `CreateEmbeddedWindowContext` method.
+The <xref:Microsoft.Maui.MauiContext> object will be used to obtain a native view from the .NET MAUI view.

 The `CreateEmbeddedWindowContext` method can be used to correctly relate a single native window to a single .NET MAUI window.
 This method creates a window context that can be used, instead of the app context, to attach windows: